franck-chester/advent-of-code-2022/README.md

 Yesterday refactored everything so far to Typescript.
 Today struggled with types and RegExp
 Then forgot a `\s` and my stacks were wrong

+## Day 6:

+A few silly mistakes around `substring()`, but all in all an easy challenge, perfect for my having a go a test driven development.